H-Rawat/python-lessons/README.md

 ---

-- `abs()` tells you how far a number is from 0.
+`abs()` tells you how far a number is from 0.
 Also can be used to convert -ve numbers to +ve numbers

+---

+`while` loop could execute unlimited amount of times.
+With `for` loop, we know the amount of times we want the code to execute.

+---